Innovative thinking sees business shift to a new product and thrive

-Working with Columb O’Shea from the Hub’s Access to Finance team, Joe developed a pitch which he presented to a NW Business Angels investor event.
-This subsequently led to an investment of £200,000 from two key angels from the food and drinks industry, which enabled Just Bee to repackage and rebrand their product in line with customer research indicating a desire to be able to see the drink, as opposed to the cardboard carton they were using.
-Just Bee also secured new listings with wholesalers Bidfood and the Co-Op.
+Working with the Hub’s Access to Finance team, Joe developed a pitch which he presented to a NW Business Angels investor event.
+This led to an investment of £200,000 from two key angels from the food and drinks industry.

-They again worked with the Hub to develop a pitch and investment summary for another GC Angels investor event, this time securing £150,000 of equity funding and £100,000 of debt funding from Angelfish Investment.
+In 2018, they again worked with the Hub to develop a pitch and investment summary for another GC Angels investor event, this time securing £150,000 of equity funding and £100,000 of debt funding from Angelfish Investments Plc.
 The equity funding allows the investor to take shares in the company, whereas the debt element will be repaid over a fixed term.